THREE KINDS OF LIFE

-The third kind of life, resurrection life, is thinking, speaking, and acting in union with the Lord Jesus, just as He thinks, speaks, and acts in union with the Father.
+The third kind of life, resurrection life, is imparted when our desires, thoughts, words, and actions are in agreement with God’s will for us.
 The result of living in the fullness of the resurrection Life of Christ is fellowship with God and Christ; rulership over the creation of God; and an inheritance of people.

 By “life” I mean that which activates us to think, to speak, and to act.
 Our original life is moved by hunger and thirst; by the sins that reside in our flesh; and by our self-will and ambitions.

-Also, in the Words of the Lord Jesus that He speaks to us personally.
-These become increasingly clear as we mature in the Lord; as the Morning Star rises in our heart.
+- The Words of the Lord Jesus that He speaks to us personally.
+These become increasingly clear as we mature in the Lord, as the Morning Star rises in our heart.

 We also have the prophetic message as something completely reliable, and you will do well to pay attention to it, as to a light shining in a dark place, until the day dawns and the morning star rises in your hearts.
 (II Peter 1:19)